jjgregor/stack-overflow-top-users/README.md

 ## Third-party libraries

-- You are discouraged to use third-party libraries in general with the exception of libraries to help with making the REST API Call (just don't use UI/Image helpers).
+- If you choose to use any third-party libraries, please explain why you made the decision to use each one.